trustgraph-ai/trustgraph/docs/tech-specs/collection-management.md

 1. **Metadata Validation**: Verify collection exists and user has permission to delete
 2. **Store Cascade**: Librarian coordinates deletion across all store writers:
-   - Vector store writer: Remove embeddings and vector indexes for the collection
+   - Vector store writer: Remove embeddings and vector indexes for the user and collection
-   - Object store writer: Remove documents and files for the collection
+   - Object store writer: Remove documents and files for the user and collection
-   - Triple store writer: Remove graph data and triples for the collection
+   - Triple store writer: Remove graph data and triples for the user and collection
 3. **Metadata Cleanup**: Remove collection metadata record from Cassandra
 4. **Error Handling**: If any store deletion fails, maintain consistency through rollback or retry mechanisms